Python Training Intensive

 We are going to use Spyder for writing and running Python.
 This is a friendly interactive development environment (IDE) aimed at researchers.
 However, you are more than welcome to use your own!

-We’ll also be using the rendering and publishing tool Quarto from day 2, so please download and install Quarto.
+We’ll also be using the rendering and publishing tool Quarto from day 2.
+You’re welcome to try set this up, the easiest way is

 Google Colab